| | |

 New Zealand won the Americas Cup in yacht racing.
 Boating is a big

 activity in this city that reminds one of Seattle and San Francisco.
+Auckland contains over one fourth of

 New Zealand’s population with 1.4 million people.
 It is located